Almissbah/nytimes/README.md

 * A web API service.
 * A repository that works with the API service to provide a unified data interface.
-* A dependacy injection framework to handly the services and ViewModels creation and injection.
+* A dependacy injection framework to handlw the services, repositories and ViewModels creation and injection.
 * ViewModels that provide data specific to the UI using RxJava and LiveData.
 * The UI, which shows a visual representation of the data in the ViewModel.